Data processing addendum

 1.1 Definitions.
 In this DPA, the following terms shall have the following meanings:

-“European Data Protection Laws” means: (a) Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation) (the ”EU GDPR”); (b) the GDPR as incorporated into United Kingdom law pursuant to Section 3 of the European Union (Withdrawal) Act 2018 (the “UK GDPR”); (c) EU Directive 2002/58/EC on Privacy and Electronic Communications; and (d) any EU Member State or United Kingdom law made under or pursuant to items (a) – (c); in each case as updated, amended, replaced or superseded from time to time.
+“European Data Protection Laws” means: (a) Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation) (the ”EU GDPR”); (b) the UK’s Data Protection Act 2018 and the EU GDPR as incorporated into United Kingdom law pursuant to Section 3 of the European Union (Withdrawal) Act 2018 (the “UK GDPR”); (c) EU Directive 2002/58/EC on Privacy and Electronic Communications; and (d) the Swiss Federal Data Protection Act and its implementing regulations (“Swiss DPA”), in each case as updated, amended, replaced or superseded from time to time.

-“Restricted Transfer” means a transfer of personal data that is subject to European Data Protection Laws outside the EEA/UK Adequate Countries.
+“Restricted Transfer” means a transfer of personal data that is subject to European Data Protection Laws to a country outside Europe that is not subject to an adequacy decision by the European Commission, or the competent authorities in the UK or Switzerland (as applicable).

-“Sub-processor” means any processor engaged by Deputy to assist in fulfilling its obligations with respect to providing the Services pursuant to the Agreement where such entity processes Data (as defined in Section 2.1(a) below).
+“Sub-processor” means any processor engaged by Deputy to assist in fulfilling its obligations with respect to providing the Services pursuant to the Agreement where such entity processes Customer Personal Data.
 Sub-processors may include Deputy’s affiliates or other third parties.

-“US Data Protection Laws” means all data protection or privacy laws and regulations applicable to the personal data in question in force within the United States, including the California Consumer Privacy Act (as amended from time to time) (the “CCPA”), and any rules or regulations implementing the foregoing.
+“US Data Protection Laws” means all data protection or privacy laws and regulations applicable to Customer Personal Data in force within the United States, including the California Consumer Privacy Act (as amended from time to time) (the “CCPA”), and any rules or regulations implementing the foregoing.

 1.2 Interpretation.
 Capitalised terms used but not defined in this DPA shall have the meanings given to them in the Agreement.